Key Takeaways

 While the dissolution process may be similar from state to state, each jurisdiction may have its own rules and regulations.
 You'll have to be familiar with what your state (or the state where the S corp was doing business in) requires.
 It's often helpful to consult with a lawyer and/or a tax professional to make sure you meet all requirements.

-If you need help dissolving an S corp, you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding how to dissolve an s corp, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.